linxea/what-the-fun/README.md

 ## Notes

 Everything is done in a rush to make things work.
-Don't judge. ^^
+Don't judge. ^^ Model of POV is in the wrong direction because I honestly thought the rear lights were eyes of the robot.